ospalh/anki-addons/pages/More audio cards.md

 The `{{#Audio}}`/`{{/Audio}}` pair in the front template means we will only get this card for notes where we have already downloaded something.
-In this simple case, this pair is not necessary, but when other fields, for example an ID or the front text, this becomes necessary.
+In this simple case, this pair is not necessary, but when other fields, like an ID, a hint or the front text are added, this becomes necessary.
 Using it here, too, guards against surprises later.

 This example assumes the standard field names.
-When you see `{Unknown field NN}` in the boxes on the right, you must change it to the field names of your note.
+When you see `{Unknown field NN}` in the boxes on the right, you must change the names  to those of your note, as listed in the  “Edit Current” window.